m0ru/bak/05_critical-reflection.md

 <!--

-why this particular combination of tech (redux+rdfstore-js+angular)
+why this particular combination of tech (redux+rdfstore-js+Angular)

 ADDRESS POINTS FROM TECHNICAL REQUIREMENTS either in one section, or spread out references and then summarize.